 Weight Gain

 The first is a possible increase in body weight.
-Some studies show an increased mass in both males and females and trained and untrained individuals when on creatine supplementation compared to the placebo group.
-This is likely because creatine increases cell osmotic pressure, leading to cell swelling, represented by increased muscle thickness and mass.
+Some studies show an increased mass in both males and females, trained and untrained individuals, when on creatine supplementation.
+Creatine increases cell osmotic pressure, leading to cell swelling, represented by increased muscle thickness and mass.
 This is a fancy way of saying that the cells retain water, get bloated, and are thicc-er.
-While water retention does play a role in the initial weight gain on creatine, since creatine does improve the ability to train more, muscle size may increase over time.
+This water retention of the cells may be the weight gain athletes see initially.
+However, as we noted earlier, creatine improves training capacity, which may increase muscle size over time.

 Dehydration

-Creatine also gets a reputation for causing dehydration and being dangerous to kidney health.
-While these are very real possibilities, taking the recommended dosage and adequate water consumption should allow a person to supplement with creatine safely.
-Remember that water is being pulled into the muscle cells, and thus, on a creatine supplement, you may feel thirstier and will probably need to drink more water than usual.
-To minimize risks, work with an RD to determine an appropriate dose and hydration strategy.
-However, if you take any medication that increases your risk of dehydration, you should talk to a doctor before starting a creatine supplement.
+Creatine also has a reputation for causing dehydration and being dangerous to kidney health.
+While these are very real possibilities, taking the recommended dosage and drinking adequate water should allow a person to safely supplement with creatine.
+Remember that water is being pulled into the muscle cells, making them bloated.
+With a creatine supplement, you may feel thirstier and need to drink more water than usual.
+If you already take any medication that increases your risk of dehydration, you are at a higher risk of dehydration.
+You may need to work with an RD to determine an appropriate creatine dose and hydration strategy.

 Gastrointestinal Distress

-Finally, it has been reported additional side effects of creatine supplementation include gastrointestinal distress or muscle cramping.
+Finally, it is often reported that additional side effects of creatine supplementation include gastrointestinal distress or muscle cramping.
 However, most research has refuted these claims.
 Researchers found the incidence of cramping in football players practicing in the heat while taking creatine was similar to the football players not taking creatine.
-Similarly designed studies have found the same results, with creatine supplementation not causing a significant increase in gastrointestinal issues or stomach or muscle cramping.
+Similarly designed studies have found the same results: that creatine supplementation does not cause a significant increase in gastrointestinal issues or muscle cramping.

 Creatine HCL